alienrobotarmy/ctunnel/README.md

   aes-256 cfb in mixed openssl / gcrypt implementations does not work, use aes-128 instead.

-  ussing PPP mode routes are not exchanged between endpoints.
+  Using PPP mode, routes are not exchanged between endpoints.
 Routes should not be added to the post up exec scrip.
 Routes should be added to ppp's internal hook-script /etc/ppp/ip-up (or script passed to ipparam option to pppd).